YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 - By right-clicking in the Project View and selecting `Create > Animator Controller`.

-- From the Assets menu by selecting `Assets > Create > Animator Controlle`.
+- From the Assets menu by selecting `Assets > Create > Animator Controller`.

 This creates a `.controller` asset on disk.
 In the Project Browser window the icon will look like: